ionic-team/ionic-docs/src/pages/studio/compose.md

 This adds the component as a _import_ in the NgModule of the selected page, which allows it to be used in that page.

 <blockquote>
 The same code changes are necessary to use the component in other pages.
+See <a href="/docs/studio/faq#using-a-custom-component-in-additional-pages">this FAQ</a> for details.
 </blockquote>

 ## Template Mode